evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 Service users cannot be managed through MANA.
 Instead, they have a special role called `api_user_access`.
-This role grants them permission to submit patches and to edit tasks (restart, set priority, abort).
+This role grants them permission to submit patches and to edit tasks (restart, set priority, abort) in unrestricted projects.
 If a service user needs permission to submit patches on behalf of another user, the Evergreen team must grant this explicitly.

 ### Permissions Requested with MANA